-Hi, I love tutoring, and I've been doing it for a long, long time.
-That gives me the experience to know how to approach just about any challenge.
+I love tutoring and I've been doing it for a long time.
+This gives me the experience to know how to approach just about any challenge.
 I'm very personable, have a sense of humor, and I'm very creative.
 An important characteristic for a tutor to have is patience.
-That is ultimately one of my great strengths: having patience.
+That is ultimately one of my greatest strengths.
+Another strength is pronunciation in English, both for adults & children.
+I speak other languages, so I pay close attention to pronunciation.

-Another main point I wanted to let you know about is that my background includes specialized training in brain growth and development, from crib to cane, basically.
+My background includes specialized training in brain growth and development, from crib to cane, basically.
 How can that help your child?
 Well, I really know how memory is formed, retained, and recalled, and what it looks like when something is not happening the way it should.
 I can usually pinpoint an issue quickly, and work in a slightly different way from other tutors.
+I have solutions for many learning challenges.

-Also, I've raised two sons, who have been through Montgomery County Public Schools in Maryland.
-In most years we are ranked either #1 or #2 in the nation!
+My husband and I have raised two sons, who have been through Montgomery County Public Schools in Maryland.
+In most years, this school system has been ranked either #1 or #2 in the nation.
 So I really can relate to many of the worries a parent can have.
-Just know that in the end, it's all good.
+Just know that in the end, I make sure it's all good.
+Please send any questions through Varsity Tutors.
+I look forward to meeting you!

 Undergraduate Degree: University of MD University College - Bachelors, Behavioral.
 Social Sci/Microbiology